-Norfolk Records Committee does not own any fixed assets.
-Whilst the Joint Committee has the use of land, buildings, vehicles, plant and equipment, ownership remains with Norfolk County Council.
-Norfolk County Council finances enhancements and major repairs to those assets, and an annual charge is made to the Joint Committee in respect of the use of the asset.
+Norfolk Joint Museums and Archaeology Committee does not own any fixed assets.
+Whilst the Joint Committee has the use of land, buildings, vehicles, plant and equipment, ownership remains with Norfolk County Council, the District Councils, or external organisations.
+If Norfolk County Council finances enhancements and major repairs to any fixed assets, an annual charge is made to the Joint Committee in respect of the use of the asset.
 This charge represents the cost of depreciation and any impairment losses.
 The charge then forms part of the contribution from Norfolk County Council, which is included within the net cost of services and has the effect of reversing it.